liesnikov/extensible-elaborator/paper/main.md

 1. We give an API for raising constraints that can be called by the type-checker, essentially creating an "ask" to be fulfilled by the solvers.
 This is similar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, the view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, chap.
 4.4], or the communication between actors [@allaisTypOSOperatingSystem2022a].

-2. To make the language more modular, we make constraints an extensible data type in the style of data types à la carte [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.
+2. To make the language more modular, we make constraints an extensible data type and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.
+Since we're working in Haskell we encode constraints in the style of Data types à la carte [@swierstraDataTypesCarte2008].

 In the examples in this paper, we follow the bidirectional style of type-checking.
 In practice, however, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.